hone-labs/teal-interpreter/docs/configuration.md

 [1, 2, 3, 4]
 ```

-That covers the main way to provide uint64 and byte[] values to the interpreter.
+That covers the main ways to provide uint64 and byte[] values to the interpreter.

 ## Configuring the current transaction